Jesse Bishop: Murder

 In 1962, Bishop served time in a California state prison for robbery and spent five years behind bars.
 He was paroled in 1967 but continued his life of crime, abusing heroin, and committing robberies.
 In 1970, he returned to prison once again.
 He successfully escaped from prison in 1972 but was caught shortly afterward and returned.
 In 1976, he won a parole to Los Angeles, however, according to prison records, he continued to abuse heroin and commit crimes.
 In 1977, he committed an armed robbery and became a wanted fugitive.

 On December 20, 1977, Bishop walked into the El Morocco casino on the Las Vegas Strip in Las Vegas, Nevada.
 Armed with a .38-caliber revolver, he held up the female cashier and demanded all of the money.
 Two men witnessed the robbery and attempted to intervene.
 Employee Larry Thompson, and another casino customer, David Ballard, tried to stop him.
 Bishop shot Thompson in the stomach and Ballard in the back as he tried to flee.
 Bishop stole $238 and fled the casino.
-Thompson survived the shooting, but Ballard, a 22-year-old newlywed Volkswagen mechanic from Baltimore, Maryland, succumbed to his injuries and died in hospital on December 30.
+Thompson survived the shooting, but Ballard, a 22-year-old newlywed Volkswagen mechanic from Baltimore, Maryland, succumbed to his injuries and died in the hospital on December 30.
 He never regained consciousness following the shooting.
 He had been married for only three hours before being shot.